 Just how small are these pancakes?
 In diameter, a bit larger than takoyaki.
 There is a special pan in which they are cooked — cast iron and similar in appearance to takoyaki pan but the indentations are wider and shallower.
 Similar to the Vietnamese banh khot pan too.

 We were not able to buy the proper pan for making Thai coconut custard pancakes at home so we had to make do with our takoyaki pan.
 As a result, our pancakes were smaller but thicker at the center.
-The size wasn’t really an issue anyway.
-What’s important is that we got the taste and texture right.
-Well, Alex did.
-She was the one who made them.
+We have a non-stick takoyaki pan.
+While we almost always brush the indentations with oil or butter before cooking anything in it, in the case of these pancakes, it wasn’t necessary to use oil.

 - Takoyaki pan